Video Resume: Will It Help You Get Hired Faster?

 When to Skip a Video Resume

 “Skip the video if you’re an introvert or struggle to come across well over the visual format,” says Underwood.
-“You may unwittingly harm your chances of getting hired if you make a poor first impression — even if your experience is top-notch.”
+“You may harm your chances of getting hired if you make a poor first impression — even if your experience is top-notch.”

 The Future of Video Resumes